Nonlinear stability for active suspensions

 where

-for well-chosen functions $\alpha,\beta$ (with a slightly different and slightly better choice than the one in \cite{CZDGV22}).
-The evolution of the coefficients $\alpha_k ,\beta_k$ is chosen to have a better commutator with $L_\nu$.
-More precisely, one key feature is that the most annoying term in this commutator vanishes near $p = \hat{k}$.
-This helps, as the hypocoercive estimate yields better decay properties for quantities that vanish at $p = \pm \hat{k}$.
-Still, this implies to introduce an additional cut-off $\chi_k(p)$, where $\chi$ is localized away from $p = -\hat{k}$.
+with $\alpha,\beta$ carefully chosen (slightly differently and with slight improvements over \cite{CZDGV22}).
+The evolution of $\alpha_k$ and $\beta_k$ is tailored so that their commutator with $L_\nu$ has better structure.
+In particular, a critical term in the commutator vanishes near $p = \hat{k}$, which aligns with the hypocoercive estimate’s improved decay for quantities vanishing at $p = \pm \hat{k}$.
+However, this requires introducing an additional cut-off function $\chi_k(p)$, supported away from $p = -\hat{k}$.

-The problem is that such localization is partly destroyed by the convection term, which is non-local in Fourier.
-This forces to conduct two types of estimates, suboptimal non-localized ones and optimal localized ones.
-This process is carried in Paragraphs \ref{subsec:L2estimates} and \ref{subsec:hypocoercive}.
-The suboptimal non-local bounds are the main limitation in the stability threshold \eqref{eq:stabthreshold}.
+A complication arises because the convection term is non-local in Fourier space and tends to disrupt this localization.
+This necessitates two layers of estimates: non-localized estimates leading to suboptimal decay and localized ones leading to optimal decay.
+This two-pronged analysis is carried out in Sections~\ref{subsec:L2estimates} and \ref{subsec:hypocoercive}.
+The usage of the non-localized estimates is the main restriction on the threshold condition in \eqref{BA}.

-Once this analysis is done, the abstract source term $F$ is replaced by the convection term $(-u \cdot \na_x)g$.
-Due to coupling of Fourier modes, only summation over modes yields closed estimates, as seen in Paragraph~\ref{sub:roleconvection}.
-Finally, mixing estimates for integral quantities are given in Paragraph~\ref{sec:mixingestimates}.
+Once this framework is in place, the abstract source term $F$ is replaced with the actual convection term $-u \cdot \na_xg$.
+Due to mode coupling in Fourier space, only summing over all modes allows for closing the estimates, as shown in Section~\ref{sub:roleconvection}.
+Finally, the mixing estimates for integral quantities are presented in Section~\ref{sec:mixingestimates}.